preactjs/preact-www/content/en/guide/v10/typescript.md

 }
 ```

-Rename your `jsx` files to `tsx` for TypeScript to correctly parse your JSX.
+Rename your `.jsx` files to `.tsx` for TypeScript to correctly parse your JSX.

 ## Typing components